-The Louisiana Bar Exam
+What is the Louisiana Bar Exam format?

 The Louisiana bar exam consists of nine parts, administered over the course of three days.
 Louisiana is one of two United States jurisdictions (along with Puerto Rico) that does not administer the Multistate Bar Examination.
 The Louisiana bar exam primarily consists of essay questions but may include multiple-choice questions.